Robert E. Lee: In popular culture

 Lee is a main character in the Shaara Family novels The Killer Angels (1974), Gods and Generals (1996), and The Last Full Measure (2000), as well as the film adaptations of Gettysburg (1993) and Gods and Generals (2003).
 He is played by Martin Sheen in the former and by Lee's descendant Robert Duvall in the latter.
 Lee is portrayed as a hero in the historical children's novel Lee and Grant at Appomattox (1950) by MacKinlay Kantor.
 His part in the Civil War is told from the perspective of his horse in Richard Adams's book Traveller (1988).

 Lee is an obvious subject for American Civil War alternate histories.
 Ward Moore's Bring the Jubilee (1953), MacKinlay Kantor's If the South Had Won the Civil War (1960), and Harry Turtledove's The Guns of the South (1992), all have Lee ending up as president of a victorious Confederacy and freeing the slaves (or laying the groundwork for the slaves to be freed in a later decade).
 Although Moore and Kantor's novels relegate him to a set of passing references, Lee is more of a main character in Turtledove's Guns.
 He is also the prime character of Turtledove's "Lee at the Alamo".
 Turtledove's "War Between the Provinces" series is an allegory of the Civil War told in the language of fairy tales, with Lee appearing as a knight named "Duke Edward of Arlington".
 Lee is also a knight in "The Charge of Lee's Brigade" in Alternate Generals volume 1, written by Turtledove's friend S. M. Stirling and featuring Lee, whose Virginia is still a loyal British colony, fighting for the Crown against the Russians in Crimea.
 In Lee Allred's "East of Appomattox" in Alternate Generals volume 3, Lee is the Confederate Minister to London circa 1868, desperately seeking help for a CSA which has turned out poorly suited to independence.
 Robert Skimin's Grey Victory features Lee as a supporting character preparing to run for the presidency in 1867.

 In Connie Willis' 1987 novel Lincoln's Dreams, a research assistant meets a young woman who dreams about the Civil War from Robert E. Lee's point of view.

 The Dodge Charger featured in the CBS television series The Dukes of Hazzard (1979–1985) was named The General Lee.
 In the 2005 film based on this series, the car is driven past a statue of Lee, while the car's occupants salute him.

+The surname of the Brazilian singer Rita Lee was given by her father as a homage to Robert E. Lee.